 The Federal Reserve Note “dollar” may be moving higher versus other fiat currencies, but foreign exchange markets seem to be another example of trading completely decoupled from reality.

 Recent news has been full of ominous developments for the dollar.

-Russia and China have already established trade without need for U.S. dollars.
-The two nations signed a treaty in 2019 which provides for using their national currencies in trade.
+Russia and China have already established trade without the need for U.S. dollars.
+The two nations signed a treaty in 2019 that provides for using their national currencies in trade.

 U.S. sanctions on Russian exports will only serve to increase non-dollar trade between those Eastern powers.

 In addition, the Russians have been building an alternative to the SWIFT system for making international payments.
-Vladimir Putin certainly anticipated U.S. sanctions when he made the decision to invade Ukraine.
+Vladimir Putin certainly anticipated U.S. sanctions when he decided to invade Ukraine.
 It is safe to assume he no longer feels subject to U.S. dollar hegemony.